wp-plugins/extend-upload/readme.txt

 == Backlog ==

+= 0.0.3 =
+* Added the support for internationalization and Portuguese Brazil tranlation

 = 0.0.2 =
 * Added the javascript to change the Insert to Post text on the thickbox